 Laser Beam Machining: Definition, Working Principle And Application

-But before we learn more about laser beam machining, we need to learn about laser and types of laser.
+But before we learn more about laser beam machining, we need to learn about lasers and the types of lasers.

 What Is Laser?